 How Does a Bifurcation Divorce Work?

 The process involves a request to the court, asking to terminate your marital status while the other matters in the divorce go through the necessary legal process.
 To file the motion, it must be six months from the initial divorce filing.
 A separate trial will be held to resolve the issue of marital status, without touching on the other matters.
 Several other issues in a divorce can be bifurcated, under the California Rules of Court, Rule 5.390.

 These matters include the validity of a premarital or prenuptial agreement, the date of separation, the date for a full valuation of assets, determine whether property is separate or community property, or deciding on support, division of assets, and various other issues.
 Separating a critical aspect of a divorce can speed the marriage dissolution process, allow you to remarry, or resolve significant financial matters with less delay.

 The court will insist you have a good reason for a bifurcation divorce, as well as having completed and served the “Preliminary Declaration of Disclosure.”
 This legal disclosure is required in divorce and lists your assets, debts, income, and expenses.

-For more information about a bifurcation divorce, connect with Huguenor Mattis, A.P.C. to speak to our family law team at (858) 458-9500.
-Our founder, Thomas M. Huguenor is a Certified Specialist in Family Law and can answer your questions about a bifurcation divorce.
+For more information about a bifurcation divorce, connect with Mattis Law, A.P.C. to speak to our family law team at (858) 458-9500.